GoogleCloudPlatform/java-docs-samples/dataflow/flex-templates/streaming_beam_sql/README.md

 # Parameters after the `--` are passed to the pipeline.
 # We can optionally still pass other standard PipelineOptions,
 # such as `--workerMachineType`, flags alongside other template parameters.
-gcloud dataflow flex-templates run $TEMPLATE_PATH \
+gcloud dataflow flex-templates run "streaming-beam-sql-`date +%Y%m%d-%H%M%S`"
-  --jobName "streaming-beam-sql-`date +%Y%m%d-%H%M%S`"
+  --template-file-gcs-location $TEMPLATE_PATH \
   -- \
   --inputSubscription "$SUBSCRIPTION" \
   --outputTable "$PROJECT:$DATASET.$TABLE" \